Matheus1714/translate-sql-with-ai/README.md

 ## Acknowledgment

-Thanks to [Rocketseat](https://www.rocketseat.com.br/) for the content and initiatives it provides.🚀
+Thanks to [Rocketseat](https://www.rocketseat.com.br/) for this challenge and initiatives it provides.🚀